ToneAPI/pulse/README.md

-# Pulse - Development Branch
+# Pulse

-This repository is only for us throwing braincells at code and trying to make it work.

-Please go back to [the main branch](https://github.com/ToneAPI/pulse/tree/main).
+Pulse is a clientside mod for Titanfall 2 letting you view killstats using the otherwise non-functional `Stats` tab.

+**DISCLAIMER**
+Pulse only works servers using the Tone API, view a list of them on [the webclient.](https://toneapi.github.io/ToneAPI_webclient/)